chozabu/OldMeshDemocRS/README.md

 further TODO:

+1. ~~show visual vote/representation tree~~
 1. improve GUI
-1. show visual representation tree
 1. improve security (strong vote checking)
 2. caching - lots of it.
 3. deal with old representation items (delete?)
 4. allow vote changing? (same method as representation)
 5. Seperate into plugin
+1. show visual representation tree for a topic or in general